 - Charging stations and power points can be found in common areas and learning spaces to charge your device if you need to.

-If you need assistance connecting your laptop or device to eduroam wifi network, accessing VU applications and software or for general recommendations and advice, contact the IT Service Desk.
+If you need assistance connecting your laptop or device to eduroam WiFi network, accessing VU applications and software or for general recommendations and advice:

 Issues & repairs